 Today Catherine debuted a new designer for her wardrobe.

 For the visit, Duchess wore Gucci tweed dress.
 The Grosgrain-trimmed cotton-blend tweed mini dress is made from blended cotton tweed is mid-knee length long.

 The £1,790 dress comes in black and white light tweed with blue and red web trim and faux-pearl embellishments that are topped with the label’s iconic interlocking ‘GG’ logo.

-It features elbow length sleeves with a concealed hook and zipper at the back.
-Dress is currently available at Net-A-Porter and Farfetch for $2980.After a long time we saw the return of Catherine’s LK Bannett Navy block heel shoes.
+It features elbow-length sleeves with a concealed hook and zipper at the back.
+The dress is currently available at Net-A-Porter and Farfetch for $2980.After a long time, we saw the return of Catherine’s LK Bannett Navy block heel shoes.